Gibbous - A Cthulhu Adventure: Reception

-Sequel
+Sequels

 In July 2021, Stuck in Attic announced a new game titled Near-Mage that is set in the same universe called Kittehverse.
 Though not a direct sequel, the game will tie up narrative threads from Gibbous and will feature characters that have appeared in the first game.
-The player will take control of Illy Vraja who visits the Transylvanian Institute for Magick and will learn how to use spells and brew potions in order to help characters around the Institute, the real-life town of Sighișoara and the mythical town of Rakus.
+The player will take control of Illy Vraja, who visits the Transylvanian Institute for Magick, and will learn how to use spells and brew potions in order to help characters around the Institute, the real-life town of Sighișoara and the mythical town of Rakus.
 In August 2021, they started a Kickstarter campaign in order to finance the development.
 The funding goal of 25.250 € was exceeded in less than 24 hours.
 The game was released on May 27, 2025.

+A focus tool called Hocus Focus was released on August 7, 2026.
+It is set in the same universe and shares many locations and assets from Near-Mage.